Jkm036/Jkm036/README.md

 **Programming a Better Future**
 --

  🔭 I’m currently working on ...
-A game engine made entirely in C++
+A Tiny Kerel

 🌱 I’m currently learning ...
 Low level aspects of computer science that I find interesting